kwells4/mtec_analysis/README.md

 This snakemake pipeline contains all the necessary scripts to recreate the analysis for (eventual paper).

 Writen by Kristen Wells April 11, 2019.
-Last modified April 23, 2019
+Last modified July 16, 2019

 To use: